 For example, let's assume the academic calendar consists of a traditional Fall-Spring academic year.
 If a COVID-related disruption occurred in the Spring 2020 term, students who had been awarded FWS funds and scheduled to work hours for the remainder of the 2019-20 academic year could receive FWS payments based on the hours they had been scheduled to work in Spring 2020 (or a Summer 2020 trailer).
 However, the school could not make FWS payments to a student who did not work the scheduled hours for the Fall 2020 term (in the following academic year) unless another COVID-related disruption occurred during the Fall 2020 term after the student already had been awarded and started working the FWS job for the 2020-21 academic year.

-2021-22 Academic Year: The same guidance applies through the end of the payment period that includes the end date of the COVID-19 national emergency.
+2021-22 Academic Year and Beyond: The same guidance applies through the end of the payment period that includes the end date of the COVID-19 national emergency.

 Other Limitations: The student can only be paid for the FWS hours he, she, or they were scheduled to work for the academic year.
 See AskRegs Q&A, How Do We Determine How Much To Pay FWS Students When Enrollment Is Disrupted By Coronavirus?